Desktop Engineer Salary

-Desktop Engineers seem to exploit a large range of skills on the job.
-Most notably, facility with Systems Engineering, Windows 7, and Automation Scripting are correlated to pay that is significantly above average, leading to increases of 31 percent, 19 percent, and 16 percent, respectively.
-Skills that seem to negatively impact pay include Cisco Networking, Microsoft Office, and Windows Support.
+Desktop Engineers seem to require a rather large skill set.
+Most notably, facility with Systems Engineering, Windows 7, and Automation Scripting are correlated to pay that is significantly above average, leading to increases of 28 percent, 17 percent, and 14 percent, respectively.
+At the other end of the pay range are skills like Cisco Networking, Microsoft Office, and Windows Support.
 Those proficient in System Administration are, more often than not, also skilled in Windows 2003 Server.

 Pay by Experience Level for Desktop Engineer